- The Wing Chun system

 As with any martial art or sport like boxing, kickboxing or MMA the question that you should always ask is “would this work in a real live environment?”.
 I was taken aback by the shear speed and direct approach of the Wing Chun system, and was determined to find out more about this style.

-I holds a Level 2 Coaches Certificate through the BCCMA, and I am also CRB checked and registered.
+I holds a Level 2 Coaches Certificate through the BCCMA, and I am also enhanced DBS checked and registered.

-Many thanks to Chief Instructor: Si-Fu S. Rawcliffe, Sifu Kwok Wan, Sifu Umar Choudhury, Sifu Chris Bates and Sifu Delroy Morgan for all their hours of instruction and advise over the years and a special thanks to Anthony “Sparky” Arkinson, Neil ‘Flex’ Kelly, ‘Solid’ Colin Treasure and Winston Gordon.
+Many thanks to Sifu Kwok Wan and Sifu Umar Choudhury for all their hours of instruction and advise over the years and a special thanks to Anthony “Sparky” Arkinson, Neil ‘Flex’ Kelly, ‘Solid’ Colin Treasure and Winston Gordon who started me off on my martial arts journey.